Khan/style-guides/style/javascript.md

 so they run on ES5-capable browsers.

 In some cases, we do not yet allow a new language feature, if it's expensive to polyfill.
-In others, require using the newer language feature and avoiding the old:
+In others, we require using the newer language feature and avoiding the old:

 | Construct | Use...                                | ...instead of |